Abstract-AA/Spotifree-CLI/README.md

 - **Instant Search** - Play any song with a single command
 - **Download Audio files** - Any song can be downloaded
-- **Playlists** - Create playlists by writing multiple song names separated by commas or by using the "ṕ" flag when file browsing
+- **Playlists** - Create playlists by writing multiple song names separated by commas or by using the "-p" flag when file browsing
 - **Local Audio File Support** - A file browser is included, and any local audio files can also be played
 - **Repeat Mode** - Replay tracks without re-searching (cached playback)
 - **Playback Controls** - Completely integrated MPV controls (pause/seek/volume/loop)